Deploy and manage AI workloads on Scaleway infrastructure with CircleCI

 jobs, which also need access to the same IP address for their work.

-Now, let’s have a look at the orchestrated build-deploy
+Now, review the orchestrated build-deploy

 workflow with all the jobs: